SymfonyCasts/messenger/sfcasts/embedded-message.md

 Deleting things still happen.
 It's totally synchronously.
 And you can see it takes a couple of seconds for it to finish right here.
 Uh, we did move this into our message system.
 We do have a `DeleteImagePost` message and a `DeleteImagePostHandler`.
-But inside of our `config/messenger.yaml`, we're not routing that to be `async`.
+But inside of our config `messenger.yaml`, we're not routing that to be `async`.
 So it's being handled immediately.
 And actually I want to keep this and if you notice, we're still passing the entity object into the argument I, we talked a second ago about how it's really make the message pure.
 You should probably just pass in the `id`